Branding during M&A: Four steps to brand implementation

 Cross-functional and cross-border communication will help to smooth the rollout and promote a sense of unity.

-A detailed communications plan for all external stakeholders is also vital – regulatory bodies, customers, suppliers, membership organisations.
+A detailed communications plan for all external stakeholders is also vital – regulatory bodies, customers, suppliers and membership organisations.
 Consider:

 • Targeted direct mail